John Garfield: Warner Bros.

 Garfield had been approached by Hollywood studios before—both Paramount and Warners offering screen tests—but talks had always stalled over a clause he wanted inserted in his contract, one that would allow him time off for stage work.
-Now Warner Bros. acceded to his demand, and Garfield signed a standard feature-player agreement—seven years with options—in Warner's New York office.
+Now Warner Bros. acceded to his demand, and Garfield signed a standard feature-player agreement—seven years with options—in Warners' New York office.
 Many in the Group were livid over what they considered his betrayal.
 Elia Kazan's reaction was different, suggesting that the Group did not so much fear that Garfield would fail, but that he would succeed.
 Jack Warner's first order of business was a change of name to John Garfield.

 After many false starts, he was finally cast in a supporting, yet crucial role as a tragic young composer in a Michael Curtiz film titled Four Daughters (1938).
 After the picture's release, he received very positive notices and a nomination for the Academy Award for Best Supporting Actor.
 The studio quickly revised Garfield's contract—designating him a star player rather than a featured one—for seven years without options.
 They also created a name-above-the-title vehicle for him titled They Made Me a Criminal (1939).
 Before the success of Daughters, Garfield had made a B movie feature called Blackwell's Island (also 1939).
 Not wanting their new star to appear in a low-budget film, Warners ordered an A movie upgrade by adding $100,000 to its budget and recalling director Michael Curtiz to shoot newly scripted scenes.